-• Other Consultants and Subcontractors - Involvement of consultants or subcontractors in the planning and research stages of the project is permitted provided the work is performed in the United States.
+c.
+Other Consultants and Subcontractors - Involvement of consultants or subcontractors in the planning and research stages of the project is permitted provided the work is performed in the United States.
 If consultants and/or subcontractors are to be used, this section of the application must identify them by name, identify whether the party is being proposed as a consultant versus as a subcontractor, and should provide "Letters of Commitment" from an authorized representative of the consultants and/or subcontractors.
 The letters must provide a detailed cost estimate [including costs for labor, equipment, and materials, if any] for the consultant or subcontractor, as well as a specific statement certifying that they have agreed to serve in the manner and to the extent described in the Work Plan section of the grant application.
-Each letter must be on official letterhead with an authorizing representative's contact information provided and submitted as an "other attachment" to the application (see Part IV, Section C, 2).
+Each letter must be on official letterhead with an authorizing representative's contact information provided and submitted as an "Other Attachment" to the application.
 If selected for award, the Contracting Officer will verify the participation of any subcontractors and/or consultants and will require budget and budget explanations for subcontractors and verification of the rates for consultants.

-Note: Consultants should not be employees of either the small business or any subcontractor.
+Note: None of the employees or owners of the applicant Small Business may be Consultants.
+None of the employees or owners of the Applicant Small Business may be employees of a Subcontractor, except when the Subcontractor is a Research Institution.
+Consultants must not be employees of any proposed Subcontractor.
+Small business personnel cannot be reimbursed with DOE funding as a consultant or employee of a subcontractor under the project.
 Non-U.S. citizens are eligible to perform work on SBIR/STTR projects provided he/she is legally empowered to work in the U.S. at the time that an award is made.

-None of the small business personnel can also be consultants or employees of a subcontractor.
+d.
 Phase II Funding Commitment (Commercial Contribution) [OPTIONAL] - While not a requirement to obtain Phase II funding, applicants are strongly encouraged to submit a Phase II commitment from the private sector or non-SBIR/STTR funding sources which will be considered as part of the evaluation criterion on "Impact."
 To receive full credit, the Phase II funding commitment must be at least an additional 20 percent or more of the Phase II funding requested from the DOE and provided to or by the small business concern during the Phase II project period.

 Partial credit will be given for commitments that are at least an additional 10 percent.
 The funds must be used for research or research and development in an expanded Phase II project (i.e., expanded by the amount of the commercial contribution), and the funds cannot be contingent on meeting technical objectives in Phase II.
 In-kind contributions are allowed; however, the applicant or donor must estimate the dollar value of any in-kind contribution.
 Letters merely expressing interest or intent without making a firm commitment, as described above, will receive no credit under this evaluation sub-criterion.
 The Phase II commitment from the donor must be submitted with the Phase II grant application as a separate attachment.
-Add as an attachment in field 12, "Other Attachments," on this form.
-You should describe the Phase II Funding Commitment in the "Work Plan" section of the technical application.
+Add as an attachment in field 12, "Other Attachments," on the Research & Related Other Project Information form.
+You should describe the Phase II Funding Commitment in the "Work Plan" section of the technical proposal.
 The amount of the commercial contribution should NOT appear on the budget page.